zivz/weatherapp_codelab/codelab.md

 }
 ```

 ## Connecting the UI To Our View controller

+In order to control our UI elements and handle the logic related to them, we need to connect our UI to a View Controller.
+Currently our `Main.storyboard` has a scene, named `View Controller Scene`, and by viewing its Identity Inspector we see its class is `ViewController.swift`.

+Positive:
+**Reminder:** Having Main.storyboard and a ViewController associated to it, came out of the box, since we created a `Single View` Template while we created the project.

+Negative:
+`ViewController.swift` class has no code related to our logic, and even before we start writing any code in it, its name doesn't reflect its responsibility.
+So before we start connecting our UI Elements to the ViewController we'll first rename it.

 #### Renaming our View controller
 In order to rename our view controller follows these steps: